TDahlmann/canpp/README.md

 - Open Source Hardware: [USB_CAN-FD](https://github.com/RudolphRiedel/USB_CAN-FD)
 - Off the shelf: [Adafruit Feather M4 CAN Express](https://www.adafruit.com/product/4759) (simple [drag & drop](#tips) of firmware)

 CAN++ also can connect to CAN hardware via TCP/IP with an own defined protocol (see TCP/IP chapter below).
-An example implementation is included.
+An example implementation for [SocketCan](https://de.wikipedia.org/wiki/SocketCAN#:~:text=SocketCAN%20ist%20eine%20Sammlung%20von,Level%20CAN%20Framework%20(LLCF).) is included.

 CAN++ can be just started (no installation).
 The user manual is located in sub folder `doc/user_manual` (Markdown and HTML version, work in progress).